Date Nut Bread Recipe: How to Make This Classic Breakfast Bread

 Ingredients

-- ½ cup of melted butter (or vegetable oil)
+• ½ cup melted butter or vegetable oil

 Instructions

-- Soak the Dates: Place chopped dates in a bowl and cover them with hot water.
-Let them soak for 10–15 minutes.
+2. Chop the dates and soak in hot water for 10–15 minutes.
 Drain and pat dry.

-- Mix Dry Ingredients: In a large mixing bowl, whisk together flour, baking soda, baking powder, and salt.
+3. In a bowl, whisk flour, baking soda, baking powder, and salt.

-- Mix Wet Ingredients: In another bowl, whisk eggs, brown sugar, melted butter, vanilla extract, and milk or buttermilk until smooth.
+4. In another bowl, whisk eggs, brown sugar, and melted butter or oil until smooth.

-- Combine Wet and Dry Ingredients: Gradually fold the dry ingredients into the wet mixture until just combined.
+6. Gradually fold dry ingredients into wet mixture until just combined.

-- Bake: Pour the batter into the prepared loaf pan.
-Bake for 50–60 minutes or until a toothpick inserted into the center comes out clean.
+9. Bake for 50–60 minutes or until a toothpick inserted in the center comes out clean.

-- Cool and Serve: Allow the bread to cool in the pan for 10 minutes, then transfer to a wire rack to cool completely before slicing.
+10. Cool in pan for 10 minutes, then transfer to wire rack to cool completely.

 Notes